fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 | 6 | Name Sub-object included | \[This document]
 | 7 | Unassigned - allocatable with Standards Action | \[This document]

+As indicated in the table above, the remaining bits in the C-Type value are to be allocated via Standards Action {{RFC8126}}.

 As mentioned in {{fooblewomp}}, IANA is requested to assign additional bits starting at zero.